droidicus/SOTW/README.md

 To accept the defaults and run the file `sotw.csv` from the most recent Friday at midnight to 2 Friday's ago at midnight:

 `pipenv run python calc_pay.py`

+The options `--quiet` and `--all` can also be used to reduce the information provided and show the analysis from the whole CSV file (respectively):

+`pipenv run python calc_pay.py --quiet --all`

 ## NOTE
 ALWAYS make sure the first sale and last sale deltas make sense, if there is more than a short time here it may indicate missing data.